gsl-lite/gsl-lite/README.md

-span<>: Terminates construction from a nullptr and a non-zero size span<>: Terminates construction from two pointers in the wrong order span<>: Terminates construction from a null pointer and a non-zero size span<>: Terminates construction from a C-array with size exceeding array length span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size span<>: Allows construction from two pointers
+span<>: Terminates construction from a nullptr and a non-zero size span<>: Terminates construction from two pointers in the wrong order span<>: Terminates construction from a null pointer and a non-zero size span<>: Allows default construction span<>: Allows construction from a nullptr and a zero size span<>: Allows construction from two pointers